 Select the Memory tab in the Server Properties pane and set the Maximum server memory.

-The Max Server Memory value should be set to the amount of memory in the server minus approx. 4GB for Windows operating system use.
-For example, if 20GB memory is installed, set the Maximum server memory field to 16,386
+The Max Server Memory value should be set to the amount of memory in the server minus approx and 4GB for Windows operating system use.
+For example, if 20GB of memory is installed, set the Maximum server memory field to 16,386